IT'S BARE ROOT I WON'T KNOW TIL I PLANT IT AND IT COMES UP THE ROOT LOOKS FINE.

 Bloodroot Plant Prefers Rich, Composted Soil

 The bloodroot plant is an American wildflower that prefers dark, loose soil enriched with organic compost such as dead leaves.
 If you replicate the growing conditions of a shaded forest, you’ll have no trouble coaxing the bloodroot plant into magnificent bloom.
 The seeds of this perennial plant are attractive to ants, which disperse them to help bloodroot quickly spread and multiply.
 It’s an ideal perennial for planting beneath trees and in other shaded areas of your yard.
-With little maintenance, this hardy native plant will take root and thrive, multiplying quickly to cover adjacent areas.
+This hardy native plant will take root and thrive with little maintenance, multiplying quickly to cover adjacent areas.

 Bloodroot Plant Is a Spring Ephemeral